CodingKrishna/eng-vocabulary/README.md

-# eng-vocabulary
-English vocabulary
+# English vocabulary

 indulging in petty politics
-mercy
+mercy => compassion or forgiveness shown towards someone whom it is within one's power to punish or harm. provision => the action of providing or supplying something for use.